UPDATED JULY 5, 2023

 I strongly suspect the people who fill them in are like the people who use Bing instead of Google — you’re assured they exist, but you’ve never actually met one.

-Let customers see what you have to offer
+Let visitors see what you have to offer

 A shop wouldn’t ask you to sign over all your details before you were allowed inside.
 A website is not that different.